davidvanstory/SnapClone/tasks/prd-ephemeral-art-sharing.md

 30. **Post-Deletion Feed Update**: The system must smoothly reorganize remaining posts when content is removed

 ### User Interface & Navigation
+31. **Glass Morphism Design**: The system must implement the complete glass morphism design system from UIDesign.md with backdrop blur, translucent cards, and layered content
+32. **Artwork-as-Background Feed**: The system must display each artwork as full-screen background with glass morphism cards layered on top for post information, stats, and actions
-31. **Clean Typography Hierarchy**: The system must use Instrument Serif for user names/headings and Montserrat for body text/UI elements
+33. **Typography System**: The system must implement Instrument Serif for headers/usernames and Montserrat for UI elements with specified font sizes from UIDesign.md
-32. **Monochromatic Color Scheme**: The system must use white backgrounds, charcoal text (#2C2C2C), with single accent color for critical actions
+34. **Monochromatic Color Palette**: The system must use the specified color system (Pure White #FFFFFF, Charcoal Text #2C2C2C, Soft Gray Surfaces #F8F8F8, accent colors sparingly)
+35. **Glass Morphism Cards**: The system must implement Primary Glass Cards (rgba(255,255,255,0.15) with 12px blur) and Secondary Glass Cards (rgba(255,255,255,0.1) with 8px blur)
+36. **Feed Navigation**: The system must allow vertical swipe between posts with smooth artwork crossfades behind glass cards
-33. **Minimal Tab Navigation**: The system must provide simple two-tab interface ("Class Feed" and "Camera") with clean visual design
+37. **Tab Navigation**: The system must provide glass morphism tab bar with "Class Feed" and "Camera" using the specified styling
-34. **Class Context Display**: The system must show class name in header ("Monday Drawing Fundamentals") for user orientation
+38. **Class Context Display**: The system must show class name in header using Montserrat typography

 ---